fyngyrz/aa_macro/users-guide.md

 to remove features or make them incompatible with prior usage patterns.

 **\{styleName\( content\)\}**
-This invokes a style of styleName with the content if any.
+This invokes a style of styleName with the content, if any.
- See "Using Styles, below"

-## Using Styles

-Nothing here, yet.